fcproj/agrotagger/agrotagger/README.md

 Example: ``./tagger.sh data/sources/list_urls.txt data/documents listURL rdfnt myoutput``

 - *taggerDir.sh*: works as the previous one, but the first parameter is the path to a directory containing some input files.
 Example: ``./taggerDir.sh ../work/splitted ../work/output nutchOutput rdfnt``

-- *start.sh*: a script to demonize *taggerDir.sh*, in order to allow you to close the command line window and let the application running.
-It needs to be configured to change locations.

 **Requirements**: the application needs at least Java 6 to work properly.